terraform-ibm-modules/terraform-ibm-watsonx-governance/solutions/standard/README.md

-# IBM watsonx Governance
+# IBM watsonx.governance

-This architecture creates an instance of IBM watsonx Governance and supports provisioning of the following resources:
+This architecture creates an instance of IBM watsonx.governance and supports provisioning of the following resources:

 - A `resource group` , if one is not passed in.
-- A `watsonx Governance` instance.
+- A `watsonx.governance` instance.

 ![watsonx-governance-deployable-architecture](../../reference-architecture/deployable-architecture-watsonx-governance.svg)